nielskee/draft-articles/tech-hiring-pt1.md

 understanding that this is a two-way street, and isn't just about your requirements for what the candidate should have.

-- Role specifications are constraining, unappealing, and unrealistic things.
+- Detailed job specifications are constraining, unappealing, and unrealistic things.

 - Focus on describing what people do in your teams, what you make, your organisation, and its culture and values.